json-schema-org/json-schema-spec/jsonschema-core.md

 Evaluating an instance against a schema involves processing all of the keywords in the schema against the appropriate locations within the instance.
 Typically, applicator keywords are processed until a schema object with no applicators (and therefore no subschemas) is reached.
 The appropriate location in the instance is evaluated against the assertion and annotation keywords in the schema object.
-The interactions of those keyword results to produce the schema object results are governed by {{annotations-and-assertions}}, while the relationship of subschema results to the results of the applicator keyword that applied them is described by {{applicators}}.
+The interactions of those keyword results to produce the schema object results are governed by {{annot-assert}}, while the relationship of subschema results to the results of the applicator keyword that applied them is described by
+{{applicators}}.

 Evaluation of a parent schema object can complete once all of its subschemas have been evaluated, although in some circumstances evaluation may be